Northern Might

 “I love this neighborhood.
 We moved here because we love this part of town,” Jordan says.
 “But sometimes it makes me sad, because I feel like it’s not as integrated with New Belgium or the downtown.”

-up in a few standoffs in recent years.
+The disintegration, as it were, of the north-side neighborhoods has bubbled up in a few standoffs in recent years.
 The Rocky Mountain Sustainable Living Fair, which happens one weekend every September at the “Oxbow” property, bounded by both New Belgium and Buckingham, has faced criticism for clogging neighborhood streets with parked cars.
 New Belgium’s Tour de Fat, an annual bike parade and carnival of sorts that brings out thousands of costumed bicycle riders and beer drinkers, has also drawn complaints about noise, traffic and public intoxication.
 And sounds from the brewery’s late-summer, bike-in movie series in its parking lot are said to echo through the neighboring streets.

-on and off, in Buckingham since the 1960s, and she is a frequent spokeswoman and ambassador for the neighborhoods.
+If the colonias still elected a local mayor, Betty Aragon-Mitotes would probably be the perennial frontrunner.
+She has lived, on and off, in Buckingham since the 1960s, and she is a frequent spokeswoman and ambassador for the neighborhoods.
 She led local opposition to a truck-bypass route and helped build support for the purchase and preservation of the Romero House, an adobe home in Andersonville, as a museum of local Hispanic culture.

-Aragon-Mitotes says the events and crowds, despite their green credentials and philanthropic motives, are noisy shake-ups to a neighborhood that has long suffered
+Aragon-Mitotes says the events and crowds, despite their green credentials and philanthropic motives, are noisy shake-ups to a neighborhood that has long suffered a range of affronts and injustices.
+But her concerns also ring as a preemptive, defensive stance against proposed development.

 The Bohemian Foundation, under the control of local billionaire Pat Stryker, owns the Oxbow and has plans to build an outdoor amphitheater on the property, which could regularly host concerts and events, attracting thousands of people through Buckingham, on a nightly basis for months.
 Aragon-Mitotes says the constant crowds would be a major imposition on the neighborhood, and she’s even more worried about the venue triggering an increase in property taxes, which would price out longtime residents who get by on fixed incomes or modest wages.